 (1) Stock options held by Mr. Fernandez at an exercise price of \$36.70 represent special price-vested stock options consisting of four tranches that vest and become exercisable based on satisfaction of both time and price-vesting conditions.
-As of December 31, 2014, (i) 107,566 special price-vested stock options satisfied the time-vesting condition and price-vesting condition, (ii) 50,835 options satisfied the time-vesting condition on December 14, 2014, but had not satisfied the price-vesting requirement (which was subsequently satisfied on February 6, 2015) and (iii) 49,774 options had not satisfied either the time-vesting condition (provided below) or price-vesting condition of maintaining a closing stock price of \$56.70 for 20 consecutive trading days following time-vesting.
-The remaining unexercisable stock options included in this table time-vest on the following dates for Messrs.
+As of December 31, 2014, (i) 107,566 special price-vested stock options satisfied the time-vesting condition and price-vesting condition, (ii) 50,835 options satisfied the time-vesting condition on December 14, 2014, but had not satisfied the price-vesting requirement (which was subsequently satisfied on February 6, 2015) and (iii) 49,774 options had not satisfied either the time-vesting condition (provided below) or price-vesting.
+The remaining a closing stock price of \$56.70 for 20 consecutive trading days following time-vesting.
 Fernandez and Corrado.